Did you know?

 After near extinction in World War II, the Vizsla made a comeback due to the efforts of dedicated breeders, and is today, the national dog of Hungary.

-The Vizsla excels as an upland bird dog and is sometimes known as the “Yellow Pointer” in Hungary.
+The Vizsla excels as an upland bird dog, working equally effectively in fields, forests, or bodies of water.
+He is sometimes known as the “Yellow Pointer” in Hungary.

 Photos displayed courtesy of Cheri Crawford-Testen, Dream Vizslas, Ontario